 I moved the desk out during December when I realized that neither myself nor my husband actually use it.
 Since I’d already made the decision once, I decided not to make it again.

-So I have to trust the process.
+So I have to trust the process of setting intentions for the day.

-And show up for today.
+And show up for myself each day.

 Then, keep doing the next right thing.